Chile & Easter Island Feb 29 – March 23, 2012

 VALPARAISO (pop 276,000)

-The 4 of us then boarded a bus for the 24 hour trip to Valparaiso on the coast just 120 km NW of Santiago.
-The majority of the trip was through desolate country with zero plant life and only dirt and rocks, then cactus and scrub and finally trees and vineyards.
-Once a major port, Valparaiso, declined after the building of the Panama Canal but is still a Unesco World Heritage Site with multicoloured colonial houses climbing the hillside.
-It is famous for its many ascensores or elevators built in its heyday from 1883 to 1916 to get people up the steep cliff that separates downtown from the residential districts above.
-Saying goodbye to the German youngsters and after getting a dorm room in a hostel, I caught the metro out to Viña del Mar, a beach resort city 5 km north of V. The next day I went with a nice guy from Asheville, North Carolina to Pablo Neruda’s Valparaiso house, La Sebastiana, a 5 story building containing many of this Chilean poets eccentric purchases and collections over the years.
+The 4 of us then boarded a bus for the 24-hour trip to Valparaiso on the coast just 120 km NW of Santiago.
+The majority of the trip was through the desolate country with zero plant life and only dirt and rocks, then cactus and scrub and finally trees and vineyards.
+Once a major port, Valparaiso, declined after building the Panama Canal but is still a Unesco World Heritage Site with multicoloured colonial houses climbing the hillside.
+It is famous for its many ascensores or elevators built in its heyday from 1883 to 1916 to get people up the cliff that separates downtown from the residential districts above.
+Saying goodbye to the German youngsters and after getting a dorm room in a hostel, I caught the metro out to Viña del Mar, a beach resort city 5 km north of V. The next day I went with a nice guy from Asheville, North Carolina to Pablo Neruda’s Valparaiso house, La Sebastiana, a 5 story building containing many of this Chilean poet’s eccentric purchases and collections over the years.
 It was quite interesting and had beautiful views of the city and harbour.

 After arriving in Temuco, I caught the bus riding 3 hours to Melipuerco, the town on the south edge of NP Congillio, renowned for its large stands of monkey puzzle trees or araucaria.
 Having seen this very unusual tree before in Ronnings Garden on north Vancouver Island (he was a Norwegian who homesteaded there in 1910 and planted a fabulous garden with plants from all over the world), I was keen to see it in its natural habitat and in great numbers.
 Its name comes from the fact that it is covered with very spiny leaves preventing anything from climbing it.
 The only way to see it was with tour companies so for $80 hired a driver and guide (a young Chilean who has worked for a few years in Tofino and on Mt Washington, 20 minutes from my apartment).
-The big volcanoes here are Sierra Nevada and Lliama (3125m) and we drove for many kilometres past lava flows from its large eruptions in the 1850’s, 1927 and 1957 (it last erupted in 2009).
+The big volcanoes here are Sierra Nevada and Lliama (3125m) and we drove for many kilometres past lava flows from its large eruptions in the 1850s, 1927 and 1957 (it last erupted in 2009).

 Pucon (pop 17,000), is touted as the adventure capital of Chile and sits on the shore of the large Lake Villarrica.
-It is very European looking with a full range of hotels (many high-end), restaurants and tour companies.
+It is very European-looking with a full range of hotels (many high-end), restaurants and tour companies.
 The highlight is Volcan Villarrica (2847m), visible from all over town with its constantly smoking summit and oscillating red glow at night.
 It last erupted in 1986 and its caldera is open making it active but with a low likelihood of erupting.

-The only reasonable way to climb it (along with hundreds of others – 16,000 climb it each year) is guided with a tour company who outfits you with rigid boots, crampons, a full heavy nylon suit, ice axe, and helmet.
+The only reasonable way to climb it (along with hundreds of others – 16,000 climb it each year) is guided by a tour company that outfits you with rigid boots, crampons, a full heavy nylon suit, an ice axe, and a helmet.
 Taking a ski lift part of the way up, the climb was relatively easy on snow and ice on a glacier and then volcanic rock to the top.
 The crater was narrow and deep and molten magna spectacularly shot up every few minutes.
-Pucon and everything below the ski lift were obscured by a dense carpet of cloud with all the surrounding volcanoes sticking up through it.
+Pucon and everything below the ski lift were obscured by a dense carpet of clouds with all the surrounding volcanoes sticking up through it.
 The company provides a nylon bib to slide down the snow.
-The remaining few kilometres was on knee saving scree.
+The remaining few kilometres were on knee-saving scree.
 The next day I went white water rafting with 13 Chileans on a class 4 river just out of town.
 It was well worth it with many class 3 rapids and a few small waterfalls.
 I then went to NP Huerquehue to hike the 7km Los Lagos trail which switchbacks through a dense mature lenga forest to monkey puzzle trees surrounding a cluster of pristine lakes.
 The monkey puzzle trees are very unusual looking – straight, limbless trunks with a small umbrella-shaped crown of spiny branches at the top sticking above all the other trees.
 It was a cool, rainy day.

-After an 11 hour bus to Santiago, I settled in to enjoy this big metropolitan city.
+After an 11-hour bus to Santiago, I settled in to enjoy this big metropolitan city.
 Except for 2 small hills, it is completely flat and easy to walk.
-I stayed in a 7 bed dorm room in a great hostel.
+I stayed in a 7-bed dorm room in a great hostel.

 After booking my bus to Buenos Aires, I caught the bus to Isla Negra, 2 hours by bus from Santiago, Pablo Neruda’s outlandish favourite house on the ocean.
 Filled with 3000 amazing artifacts, and built in the shape of a boat and a train, it was fascinating to see the eclectic collecting tastes of this famous Chilean poet.
-The house was packed with the bow sprints of boats, model boats, ships in a bottle, unusual furniture, hundreds of glass bottles, a wood horse and all his personal artifacts.
+The house was packed with the bow sprints of boats, model boats, ships in a bottle, unusual furniture, hundreds of glass bottles, a wood horse and all his artifacts.
 Despite his fascination with the sea, he disliked going out in boats.

 Returning to Santiago, I climbed Cerro San Christobal, a small mountain in the centre of the city for sunset and walked down and home in the dark.
 I devoted the next day to museums – the Museo Salvador Allende was not in the location in the Lonely Planet, I walked to the real location and it was closed for renovation, and a colonial mansion was also closed for renovation so after 2 hours of walking, I took the metro to the main cemetery which I knew would never be closed.
 An amazing collection of grand mausoleums, the only grave I knew was that of Salvador Allende who allegedly committed suicide in 1973 when he was replaced by the dictator, Pinochet.
 The Museum of Visual Arts had only 3 pieces in it.
 I climbed another small hill in the central area of town (significant smog obscured the surrounding hills), and walked through the main downtown area.
 A spectacular barbecue was held in the hostel.
 The best museum in town was also closed but I met John Walton’s son, John (who is married to a Chilean, works for Scotia Bank and has lived in Santiago for 11 years) for lunch.